WHAT’S THIS SITE ABOUT?

 When I wrote the original “Apologia” page in December 1999 (an outline of the site’s guiding principles), there was little response from the Network.
 But in the past few years as I have involved myself with Alien media sites, I have been amazed at the model builders, science fiction technical fans, movie buffs and others who remember the original The Nostromo Files site.
 It is humbling to know that the site exceeded its goals.

 My low-tech approach to this site is a conscious choice, in its way a tribute to the tech available at the time Alien was created, and to those whose vision and creativity were able to reach beyond those limitations to create an enduring work of art and entertainment.

-If you would like to hear more about me and this site’s beginnings, visit the Perfect Organism Podcast website for Episode 28: Stasis Interrupted: Interviewing Darrell Curtis of The Nostromo Files.
+If you would like to hear me ramble about myself and this site’s beginnings, visit the Perfect Organism Podcast website by clicking the image below: